-Your blood pressure reading is classified into one of four categories: normal, prehypertension, stage 1 hypertension, or stage 2 hypertension.
-People who have prehypertension have twice the risk of developing hypertension compared with those who have normal blood pressure.
-Recognizing prehypertension is important.
-If you have prehypertension, you often can make lifestyle changes to prevent the development of high blood pressure.
+A blood pressure reading is classified into one of five categories: normal, elevated, stage 1 hypertension, stage 2 hypertension, and hypertensive crisis.
+Recognizing elevated blood pressure is important.
+If you have elevated blood pressure, you often can make lifestyle changes to prevent the development of hypertension.

 Long before high blood pressure causes symptoms, it can damage vital organs in your body: